The booklet cover that launched this page

 Florence was educated at home by her mother until she was twelve.
 Then she attended Morton's Church School in Little Harwood and afterwards Manchester High School, following their move to Heaton Moor and a house-share with her Aunt Mary and cousin Jeannie.
 After three years, they moved to Rusholme, which was even nearer to the High School.
 She met Stephen Langrish Caiger, the brother of her school friend, Mildred, and they became engaged.
-Stephen, born in 1886, was the son of Catherine and William Stephen Caiger, a Clerk in Holy Orders.
+Stephen, born on July 14,1886, was the son of Katherine Langrish and William Stephen Caiger, a Clerk in Holy Orders.
 Having graduated from Cambridge University with honours, Stephen studied at Manchester Theological College and Manchester University.

 On June 3, 1913, Stephen and

-Florence were married at St James, Birch, Rusholme.
+Florence were married at St James, Birch-in-Rusholme.
 They moved to

 Chorlton-cum-Hardy where Catherine Mary Caiger was born on the 18th September,